 You will need a single-mode LC-FC fiber optic patch cable for testing.

 This is because the transceiver of the model 10G-LR SFP+ tends to be an LC single-mode transceiver that works at the wavelength value of 1310 nanometer.

-Once the OPM device has been connected to the given module, you are required to switch on the power button.
+After connecting the OPM device to the given module, you need to switch on the power button.